The Best Sunscreens For Babies And Kids Are Also The Best For You

 Parents should also know that a sunscreen that doesn’t bother adult skin could easily trigger a kid’s skin.
 “Children have more sensitive skin than adults; therefore, mineral sunscreens are a better option for them,” Chien says.
 “You may want to test sunscreen on the inside of your child’s wrist.
 If they have a little irritation, try another sunscreen.”

-It is mainly because of the skin-sensitivity issue that certain sunscreens are marketed specifically for kids or babies.
-But in most cases, this merely means that the product is made with active mineral ingredients instead of chemicals; there may also be no fragrances, minimal preservatives, or other potentially irritating components in the lotion.
-But a “kid” or “baby” designation does not necessarily speak to the efficacy of the product.
-Therefore, when shopping for sunscreens, don’t feel limited to only those marketed for youngsters.
+It’s mainly because of the skin sensitivity issue that certain sunscreens are marketed specifically for kids or babies.
+But in most cases, this just means that the product is made with active mineral ingredients instead of chemicals; there may also be no fragrances, minimal preservatives, or other potentially irritating components in the lotion.
+So there’s no reason why an adult can’t also use a sunscreen marked for babies or kids.
+It may even be better for the adult if they also have skin sensitivities.

 The main knock against mineral sunscreens has always been their cosmetic appeal.
 “Mineral, or physical, sunscreens tend to be thicker and may leave a white cast behind,” Chien says.
 “However, many new formulations are micronized, meaning the product’s particles are small enough to blend and disappear into the skin more easily.”